Twice-Daily Compared with Once-Daily Thoracic

 of three weeks.
 In both groups, thoracic radiotherapy began concurrently with the first

-cycle of chemotherapy.
 The target volume for

 thoracic radiotherapy, which was similar in both groups, included the gross tumor, as